knative/serving/docs/scaling/DEVELOPMENT.md

 current observed Pod count, whichever is smaller).
 To prevent rapid fluctuations in the Pod count, the Autoscaler will only increase Deployment size during Panic Mode, never decrease.
-60 seconds after the last Panic Mode increase to the Deployment size, the Autoscaler transistions back to Stable Mode and begins evaluating the 60-second windows again.
+60 seconds after the last Panic Mode increase to the Deployment size, the Autoscaler transitions back to Stable Mode and begins evaluating the 60-second windows again.

 #### Deactivation

-When the Autoscaler has observed an average concurrency per pod of 0.0 for some time ([#305](https://github.com/knative/serving/issues/305)), it will transistion the Revision into the Reserve state.
+When the Autoscaler has observed an average concurrency per pod of 0.0 for some time ([#305](https://github.com/knative/serving/issues/305)), it will transition the Revision into the Reserve state.
 This scales the Deployment to 0, stops any single tenant Autoscaler associated with the Revision, and routes all traffic for the Revision to the Activator.